-As the transferring national officer, the Department of Public Works and Infrastructure must ensure that public bodies utilise the EPWP Integrated Grant as prescribed in order to obtain the desired results.
+As the transferring national officer, the DPWI must ensure that public bodies utilise the EPWP Integrated Grant as prescribed in order to obtain the desired results.
 Compliance with the grant's stipulations, requirements, conditions and obligations will be tested through quarterly data quality assessment tests, in-year audit samples and an annual audit of one or more of the following: internal controls, programme management procedures and EPWP performance information reported.